Visas & Routes

 US retiree

 US applicants commonly evidence the official passive-income categories through Social Security, pensions, retirement-account distributions, rental income, dividends, royalties, interest, or a mix of sources.
 The source must be documented clearly and is not automatically accepted just because it is a US retirement product.
 The provider should know how to present the income without giving unauthorized US tax advice.
-Tax questions belong with a qualified cross-border tax adviser.
+Tax questions are handled with a qualified cross-border tax adviser.

 UK retiree